mat-shepherd/ci-pp1-nurture-seo/README.md

 #### Site Owner
 10. As a site owner, I want users to be able to see a list of my services and quickly contact me to request pricing.
-11. As a site owner, I want users too see my most recent client testimonials to build trust and help convert more prospective customers.
+11. As a site owner, I want users to see my most recent client testimonials to build trust and help convert more prospective customers.
 12. As a site owner, I want users to be able to contact me directly through the website.
-12. As the site owner, I want to make sure users are directed back to the index page fo the website and not use their browser's back button should they come across a 404 page not found error.
+13. As the site owner, I want to make sure users are directed back to the index page of the website and not use their browser's back button should they come across a 404 page not found error.

 ## Design